 - Stitcher is one of the most popular podcasting apps for mobile phones.
 Submit your podcast here.

 - Pocket Casts is another one.
 Submit your podcast here.

 - TuneIn is another popular app.
 You can add your podcast by contacting them manually here.

 - Get on YouTube.
 Some podcasters publish video versions of their podcasts to reach an even larger audience.
-Check out my YouTube guide here.
+Check out my how to start vlogging using YouTube guide here.

-- Share your show.
 The process of promoting your show is similar to when you’re promoting an article.
 You need to work to get it out to as many people as possible.
-Here’s a list of places where you can share your podcasts.

 How to make money podcasting